DFNaiff/dfnaiff.github.io/docs/_posts/2024-12-01-being-a-language-model.markdown

 categories:
 ---

-A question that is often asked to me is “How does ChatGPT work?”.
+A question that is often asked me is “How does ChatGPT work?”.
 Not often enough, because many assume either that ChatGPT is coded, or retrieved from the internet, or another.
-The truth is simpler, yet stranger, but it is key to understanding modern artificial intelligence.
+The truth is simpler, yet stranger, but it is key to understand modern artificial intelligence.
 Here, instead of a boring technical text, I’ll try to teach through narrative.
 We will imagine one being trained as a language model.

 For the technical-minded, there are of course small simplifications, but I tried to make them so irrelevant, except for people who actually want to train a large language model.
 In this case, I do not think this text will help you that much.